determined-ai/determined/docs/intro/concepts/resource-pool.rst

  Migrating to Resource Pools
 *****************************

-With the introduction of resource pools, the :ref:`master-configuration` format has changed to a new format.
+With the introduction of resource pools, the :ref:`master-config-reference` format has changed to a new format.

 This is a backwards compatible change and cluster configurations in the old format will continue to